 Erase to remove pigment from your canvas.

-Tap Erase, select a brush from the Brush Library, and tap or drag your finger over your brushstrokes and colors to blend your artwork.
+Tap Erase then select a brush from the Brush Library.
+Tap or drag your finger over your brushstrokes and colors to blend your artwork.

 Match your eraser brush with your painting brush to create a seamless style.

-You can adjust the opacity slider in the left sidebar to reduce the amount of pigment the eraser takes away.
+You can adjust the pressure slider in the left brush sliders to reduce the amount of pigment the eraser takes away.
 Use this technique to fade off or lighten areas of your art.

-Tap and hold an unselected Paint, Smudge, or Erase icon to transfer your current brush settings over from the tool you’ve been using.
-This method can be great for painting, smudging and erasing with exactly the same brush.
+Switch between paint, smudge and erase while using the exact same brush quickly.
+Tap and hold an unselected Paint, Smudge, or Erase icon.
+This will transfer your current brush settings over from the previous tool you’ve been using.